aarneranta/chalmers-advanced-python/labs/lab2/README.md

 - from a list of edges

 The class builds internally a data structure that supports different graph operations.
-This data structure is kept hidden, and we leave it to everyone to choose among the various equivalent representations.
+This data structure is kept hidden, and it is inherited from the Graph class of the networkx library.
 The public methods to be implemented are:

 - `neighbors(vertex)`